Email vs SMS Marketing (Pros and Cons)

 Another important factor that SMS marketers must be particular with is the timing of their message blasts.
 If you’re handling a restaurant’s SMS efforts, it wouldn’t make any sense to send messages during the early morning or late in the evening.
 It would make more sense to send your SMS campaigns before or during regular meal times.

-More importantly, people usually see SMS messaging as a space that clients usually only use for people that they consider important in their lives.
+People usually see SMS messaging as a space that clients usually only use for people that they consider important in their lives.
 Family and friends usually fill people’s SMS inboxes.
 Fighting for space in a communication medium that is usually reserved to important relationships is an uphill battle that not everyone is so eager to fight.

 Send the Best Message to Your Customers

-We’ve all received unsolicited messages that encourage us to avail a certain product or service at least once in our lives.
+We’ve all received unsolicited messages that encourage us to buy a certain product or service at least once in our lives.
 Whether it’s through SMS or email, we’ve probably been annoyed by those that we didn’t even ask for and immediately marked them as spam or blacklisted them.

 If you’re interested in engaging in SMS marketing, talking to our qualified experts at Semaphore is a good place to start.
 We have years of experience in handling SMS marketing campaigns and help you build a network of loyal customers.

-Get in touch with us today to see how we can improve your business!
+Create your account today to see how we can improve your business!

 Alex built Semaphore’s tech backbone and keeps it running smoothly.
 With deep experience in tech: Over 20 years in Web Development, IT and Infrastructure; 10+ years management experience in technology; and an expert in enterprise application architecture, development and tech processes, Alex is an old-hat in bridging the gap between geeks and suits as well as applying tech to real-world business problems.
 Connect with Alex on LinkedIn.